fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 ## 5 When Assholes Reign: Tips for Surviving Nasty People and Workplaces

 Apparently, millions feel 'contained' in pro-asshole company cultures.
-Statistically, 25% of those getting harrassed, and 20% of those witnessing it, will change their manager.
+Statistically, 25% of those getting harassed, and 20% of those witnessing it, will change their manager.
 This is much higher than the usual 5%.

 Some are in situations where they cannot afford to change their job.
 The best